epam/edp-codebase-operator/docs/api.md

-CodebaseBranch is the Schema for the CodebaseBranches API
+CodebaseBranch is the Schema for the CodebaseBranches API.

 <table>
     <thead>